Have you ever asked for a referral?

 While you may be the beneficiary of receiving a referral, keep in mind a referral isn’t about you.

-So yes, bonus for you that you just received a prospective client, but don’t ever think that someone refers you because they are out there looking for clients for you.
-Your job is to create relationships through ongoing connections with your referral sources so you can let them know how much you care for them, appreciate them for their referrals or support and to stay top of mind.
+So yes, bonus for you that you just received a prospective client, but don’t ever think that someone refers you because they’re out there looking for clients for you.
+Your job is to create relationships through ongoing connections with your referral sources showing how much you care for them, appreciate them for their referrals and to stay top of mind.

 It is important to recognize that when you ask for a referral, you are asking your referral source to do work for you.
 Remember how I said help is one of the most powerful words in the English language?
 Well, it doesn’t go both ways in the referral process.
 To you, if may feel like asking for help but to the referral source you are asking them to do work for you by thinking through who they know who may or may not need your service.